 - Wasting gobs of money.
-A few years ago I blew through cubic dollars trying to get rid of an apparent drive train vibration.
+A few years ago, I blew through cubic dollars trying to get rid of a drive train vibration.
 In the end I got a rebuilt transmission, new engine, different bottom pulley, new water pump, different distributor, different alternator, and a few other miscellaneous parts.
 All of those parts only lightened my wallet.
 It turns out it almost all the vibrations were coming from my tires, which leads me to:

 - Crappy tires.
 My BF Goodrich Radial T/A tires were complete crap.
 I will never buy them again.
 They had poor wet weather traction, were noisy, and poorly balanced.
 The replacement Michelin Pilot XGT H4s made the car handle far better, like night and day.

 - Mismatched idler arm/pitman arm.
 For years my left turns “felt” different than my right turns, and directional stability wasn’t what it should be.
 It turns out that my Pitman arm and idler arms were off by ½”, thanks to Performance Suspension Components (PSC) where I got all my suspension parts from.

 - The cheap poly bushings in my rear leaf springs.
 My front poly bushings, from PSC, never squeaked much, but my rear leaf spring bushings made noise with every suspension travel.
 I got the black poly bushings from Espo Springs N Things with my springs, and I think they were not graphite impregnated.